 On the positive side of all my recent relocations, I’ve definitely downsized, including my pantry.
 Over the last year and a half, my pantry stores the basics for healthy Mediterranean style cooking and baking.
 I prepare meals mostly from scratch so having good quality basic ingredients on hand; I can easily pull together a simple and delicious meal.

 One constant staple in my home is having a big batch of home-made granola on hand which I change up seasonally and use in many ways.
-Granola is always great on its own, bagged up for a take home treat for guests or sprinkled over yogurt for breakfast.
+Granola is always great on its own, bagged up for a take home treat for guests or served as breakfast cereal with non-dairy milk.
 The one downside is that I have to use restraint and control to not eat it all up by myself!!

 So I’ve played around with different ways to use my granola, as in the top picture, a layering and sprinkling of granola over pumpkin banana soft serve makes for a sweet ending dessert that can be whipped up quickly.
 To make the pumpkin banana soft serve, I just add some leftover pumpkin puree, pumpkin pie spices and maple syrup to my basic banana soft serve recipe.